-- BELIEF.
-Believing in yourself is all about being sure that you are going to do what you want, even if others stand against you. - DEDICATION.
-It's part of your make-up.
-It's part of the way you do things. - FOCUS.
-It's a focal point that you aim for.
+Focus - It's a focal point that you aim for.
 For example, the object in target shooting is to aim for the center.
-The same standard applies for success. - SKILL.
-It's the right combination of skill sets in order to be successful.
-For example, if you are going to be the best on the rodeo circuit, you will have to master the skills necessary to stay on that horse and how to get back up in the saddle without fear.
-Plus hours and hours of incredibly hard work and a few bumps and bruises along the way.
+The same standard applies for success.
+Skill - It's the right combination of skill sets in order to be successful.
+For example, if you are going to be the best on the rodeo circuit, you will have to have mastered the skills necessary to stay on that horse and how to get back up without fear and get back in the saddle.
+Hours and hours of incredibly hard work and a few bumps and bruises along the way.
 In my book, Moving Up, I constantly remind readers that it's about your life, it's about succeeding in whatever you choose to do.
-It's about taking chances, being proactive, ready and willing to put in the hard work necessary.
+It's about taking chances, being proactive, and being ready and willing to put in the hard work necessary. ■ "GREAT THINGS ARE NOT GOING TO HAPPEN FOR YOU UNLESS YOU ARE WILLING TO WORK INCREDIBLY HARD." - JOHN TSCHOHL